guangpingD/learngit/readme.txt

 Git is a distributed version contorl system.
 Git is free software distributed under the GPL.
-Git has a mutable index called stage. add hahaha. lalalala.
+Git has a mutable index called stage.789 add hahaha. lalalala.